soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

 6. Select installation tool and deploy the app.
 In section below you find details for Cisco Catalyst Center and ioxclient

-Note: Packages of sample app are available in the package directory
+Note: Packages of sample app are available in the package directory Note 2: Before installation check that IOx feature is enabled on C9800

 # Install via Catalyst Center
 1. Go to Provision -> IoT Services